HOW TO SURVIVE HALF TERM

 - High SPF suncream and lip balm

-Get up early, head to the edge of resort, and ride through lunch
+Get up early, head to the edge of resort, and bring your lunch

-Consider taking an early lunch, or eating a pre-prepared baguette on the lifts.
-Lunchtime (12-2pm) can be a brilliant time to enjoy the pistes whilst everyone else is sat eating their €20 spagh bol.
-If you have your own picnic, just find an awesome view, and stop when you want!
+Consider taking an early lunch and enjoy slightly quieter half term pistes while everyone else is sat eating their €20 spag bol.
+If you have your own picnic, find an awesome view, and stop when you want!
+You can also look for the green ‘salle hors sac’ icons on the piste map.
+These are sheltered picnic spots dotted around the resort.

 For the seasonnaires